Hong Kong Baptist University

 Faculties and Schools

-The University has eight Faculties/Schools - Arts, Business, Chinese Medicine, Communication and Film, Science, Social Sciences, Visual Arts, and Continuing Education, which offer undergraduate and postgraduate programmes in various disciplines.
+The University has eight Faculties/Schools - Arts, Business, Chinese Medicine, Communication, Creative Arts, Science, Social Sciences, and Continuing Education, which offer undergraduate and postgraduate programmes in various disciplines.
 Please visit their websites for more details on the programmes offered:

 Faculty of Arts